Joanna Macy: Key influences

 Macy first encountered Buddhism in 1965 while working with Tibetan refugees in northern India, particularly the Ven.
 8th Khamtrul Rinpoche, Sister Karma Khechog Palmo, Ven.
 Dugu Choegyal Rinpoche, and Tokden Antrim of the Tashi Jong community.
-Her spiritual practice is drawn from the Theravada tradition of Nyanaponika Thera and Rev. Sivali of Sri Lanka, Munindraji of West Bengal, and Dhiravamsa of Thailand.
+Her spiritual practice was drawn from the Theravada tradition of Nyanaponika Thera and Rev. Sivali of Sri Lanka, Munindraji of West Bengal, and Dhiravamsa of Thailand.

-Key formative influences to her teaching in the field of the connection to living systems theory have been Ervin Laszlo who introduced her to systems theory through his writings (especially Introduction to Systems Philosophy and Systems, Structure and Experience), and who worked with her as advisor on her doctoral dissertation (later adapted as Mutual Causality) and on a project for the Club of Rome.
+Key formative influences to her teaching in the field of the connection to living systems theory were Ervin Laszlo who introduced her to systems theory through his writings (especially Introduction to Systems Philosophy and Systems, Structure and Experience), and who worked with her as advisor on her doctoral dissertation (later adapted as Mutual Causality) and on a project for the Club of Rome.
 Gregory Bateson, through his Steps to an Ecology of Mind and in a summer seminar, also shaped her thought, as did the writings of Ludwig von Bertalanffy, Arthur Koestler, and Hazel Henderson.
 She was influenced in the studies of biological systems by Tyrone Cashman, and economic systems by Kenneth Boulding.
 Donella Meadows provided insights on the planetary consequences of runaway systems, and Elisabet Sahtouris provided further information about self-organizing systems in evolutionary perspective.

 Work

-Macy travels giving lectures, workshops, and trainings internationally.
-Her work, originally called "Despair and Empowerment Work" was acknowledged as being part of the deep ecology tradition after she encountered the work of Arne Naess and John Seed, but as a result of disillusion with academic disputes in the field, she now calls it "the Work that Reconnects".
-Widowed by the death of her husband, Francis Underhill Macy, in January 2009, she lives in Berkeley, California, near her children and grandchildren.
-She served as adjunct professor to three graduate schools in the San Francisco Bay Area: the Starr King School for the Ministry, the University of Creation Spirituality, and California Institute of Integral Studies. where she is still on the faculty.
+Macy traveled giving lectures, workshops, and trainings internationally.
+Her work, originally called "Despair and Empowerment Work", was acknowledged as being part of the deep ecology tradition after she encountered the work of Arne Naess and John Seed, but as a result of disillusion with academic disputes in the field, she called it "the Work that Reconnects".
+She was affiliated with three graduate schools in the San Francisco Bay Area: as a research scholar at the Starr King School for the Ministry, as an adjunct professor at the University of Creation Spirituality, and as a member of the Council of Sages at the California Institute of Integral Studies.